Admissible and attainable convergence behavior with stagnation mirroring in restarted (block) GMRES: Extension to restarted

 \end{proof}

 We note that as in the case of restarted \gmres, we can rewrite \eqref{eqn:block-cycle-arnoldi-relations} as

 allowing us to define $A$ fully by its action on all the restarted block Arnoldi vectors

 This construction allows us to see, as in \Cref{corollary:eigs_of_A,corollary:ritzvals_of_A}, that the eigenvalues and Ritz values for each iteration of each cycle are determined by the block Hessenberg blocks of $\widetilde{\cH}$ and can thus all be assigned, independent of the block residual normalizing quantity behavior.
-The proofs follow those of the single-vector case and are thus omitted. \begin{corollary} The eigenvalues and Ritz values for each individual block Hessenberg matrix for each cycle can be assigned arbitrarily, unrelated to the sequence of block residual normalizing quantities. \end{corollary}
+The proofs follow those of the single-vector case and are thus omitted. \begin{corollary} The eigenvalues and Ritz values for each individual block Hessenberg matrix for each cycle can be assigned arbitrarily, unrelated to the sequence of block residual normalizing quantities, in the case that there is no stagnation \wrt to any direction specified.
+In the case that a stagnation is specified at iteration $j$ of cycle $k$, then at least one Ritz value of $\cH_j^{(k)}$ must be zero. \end{corollary}

 Lastly, we observe that as with the single-vector restarted \gmres case, for each cycle of restarted \blgmres, we can assign the block Arnoldi vector for each cycle, subject to the constraint that the cycles are tied together as in \eqref{eqn:bl-arnoldi-cycles-tied-together}.